Instructions and support

 When unemployed, you have plenty of different possibilities to develop your competence or try something completely new.
 If you are registered as an unemployed job seeker, it is important to always contact your assigned employment service specialist before starting your studies.

 You may be entitled to receive an unemployment benefit during your studies under certain conditions.
-Before you start your studies, your assigned service specialist at your regional employment service office will assess whether you meet the conditions for the unemployment benefit, so contact them as early as possible.
+Before you start your studies, your assigned service specialist at your regional employment service will assess whether you meet the conditions for the unemployment benefit, so contact them as early as possible.
 If you are an unemployed job seeker, it is important to remember to notify your service specialist of all studies before starting them.
 Notifications are required for all studies, even if you do not receive student financial aid.

 Labour market training